containers/automation_images/README.md

 ### Process: ###

-1. After you make your script changes, push to a PR.
-They will be validated and linted before VM image production begins.
+1. Whether or not you made any script changes, before pushing to a PR run `make IMG_SFX` and commit the change.
+This helps avoid overwriting existing images - potentially already in use by CI.
+The 'validate' CI task will asserts every PR makes changes to this file.

-2. The name of all output GCE images will share a common suffix (*image ID*).
+2. The name of all output images will share a common `IMG_SFX` value Assuming a successful image-build, a [github-action](.github/workflows/pr_image_id.yml) will post the types and names of all built images as a comment in the PR.
-   Assuming a successful image-build, a [github-action](.github/workflows/pr_image_id.yml) will post the new *image ID* as a comment in the PR.
    If this automation breaks, you may need to [figure the ID out the hard way](README.md#Looking-up-an-image-ID).
 For AWS EC2 images, every one will have a unique AMI ID assigned.
-You'll need to [look these up separately](README.md#Looking-up-an-image-ID) until the github action is updated.
+You'll need to [look these up separately](README.md#Looking-up-an-image-ID) until the github action is fixed.

 3. Go over to whatever other containers/repository needed the image update.
    Open the `.cirrus.yml` file, and find the 'env' line referencing the *image ID* and/or *AMI*.
 It will likely be named `IMAGE_SUFFIX:` or something similar.
-Paste in the *image ID* or *AMI*.
+Paste in the *image ID* (it should begin with the letter `c`).

 4. Open up a PR with this change, and push it.
 Once all tests pass and you're satisfied with the image changes, ask somebody to review/approve both